 At the turn of the millennium the Face was being Art directed by Craig Tilford and its head Designer was Graham Rounthwaite.
 As well as being a talented designer/art director, Graham was also an illustrator, and had strong ideas of how a new look of illustration could be used in a fashion and culture magazine.
 Goodall had always been very influenced by fashion photography, and so his illustrations carried the same attitude that was often conveyed in fashion editorials.
 This fitted well in a magazine like The Face and Graham gave Jasper free reign, never once asking him to change anything.
 There was a strong ethos of experimentation and creativity at The Face magazine and individual artists and photographers were given a forum to explore new ideas without heavy handed direction.

-Way back at the turn of the millennium Jasper began to work with Graham Rounthwaite at the iconic Face Magazine.
-As well as being a talented art director, Graham was also an illustrator and had a strong idea of how a new look of illustration could be used in a fashion and culture magazine.
-He had had spreads published in The Face that took the place of what would have previously been fashion photography's domain, bringing a new edge to a streetwear fashion editorial.
-This lead to an advertising job for heavyweight brand Levis as well as Faberge's 'Fusion' perfume campaign alongside fellow illustrator Pete Fowler.
-For a brief period in the early noughties, illustration was being used in place of fashion photography.
-This created a great new buzz around illustration and helped catapult it to new levels of popularity — illustration became aspirational, chic and edgy for the first time in years.
+Graham had had spreads published in The Face that replaced what would have previously been fashion photography's exclusive domain, bringing a fresh look to a streetwear fashion editorial.
+Alongside fellow illustrator Pete Fowler, he made images for Faberge's 'Fusion' perfume campaign and for a brief period in the early noughties, a new school of illustrators stood alongside fashion photography, echoing its attitude.
+This created a buzz around illustration and helped catapult it to new levels of popularity — illustration became aspirational, chic and edgy for the first time in years.